Andranik: Leader of the fedayi

-Aghbiur Serob, the main leader of the fedayi in the 1890s, was killed in 1899 by a Kurdish chieftain, Bushare Khalil Bey.
-Months later, Bey committed further atrocities against the Armenians by killing a priest, two young men and 25 women and children in Talvorik, a village in the Sasun region.
-Andranik replaced Serob as the head of the Armenian irregular forces "with 38 villages under his command" in the Mush-Sasun region of Western Armenia, where a "warlike semi-independent Armenian peasantry" lived.
-Andranik sought to kill Bey; he captured and reportedly decapitated the chieftain, and took the medal given to Bey by Sultan Abdul Hamid II.
-Andranik thus earned an undisputed authority among his fedayi.
+In 1899, the Armenian resistance suffered a significant blow when Aghbiur Serob, the preeminent leader of the fedayi, was killed by the Kurdish chieftain Bushare Khalil Bey.
+Bey compounded this act months later with a brutal campaign in the village of Talvorik, within the Sasun region, where his forces murdered a priest, two young men, and twenty-five women and children.
+In the wake of Serob's death, Andranik assumed command of the Armenian irregulars in the Mush-Sasun region of Western Armenia—a rugged territory inhabited by a "warlike semi-independent Armenian peasantry."
+To avenge Serob and the villagers of Talvorik, Andranik tracked and captured Bey; he reportedly decapitated the chieftain and seized the medal previously bestowed upon him by Abdul Hamid.
+This act of retribution cemented Andranik's reputation and established his undisputed authority among the fedayi.

-Although small groups of Armenian fedayi conducted an armed struggle against the Ottoman state and the Kurdish tribes, the situation in Western Armenia deteriorated as the European powers stood indifferent to the Armenian Question.
-Article 61 of the 1878 Treaty of Berlin intended the Ottoman government to "carry out, without further delay, the improvements and reforms demanded by local requirements in the provinces inhabited by the Armenians, and to guarantee their security against the Circassians and Kurds" remained unimplemented.
-According to Christopher J. Walker, the attention of the European powers was on Macedonia, while Russia was "in no mood for reactivating the Armenian question."
+While small contingents of fedayi maintained a persistent armed struggle against the Ottoman state and hostile Kurdish tribes, the geopolitical situation in Western Armenia continued to deteriorate.
+The Great Powers remained largely indifferent to the Armenian question, leaving Article 61 of the 1878 Treaty of Berlin a dead letter.
+The article had mandated that the Ottoman government "carry out, without further delay, the improvements and reforms demanded by local requirements in the provinces inhabited by the Armenians," and promised to "guarantee their security against the Circassians and Kurds."
+However, as historian Christopher J. Walker notes, European diplomatic attention was diverted by the crisis in Macedonia, and Imperial Russia was "in no mood for reactivating the Armenian question."